ADD CONDITION

 Pediatric Use

 If your child is under 5 years old, it's important to consult with a doctor before using this medication.
 For children aged 5 years and older, you can give them 1 drop to let dissolve slowly in their mouth.
 This can be repeated every 2 hours if needed, or as directed by a healthcare professional.
-Always ensure you follow the guidance provided by your doctor to keep your child safe and healthy.
+Always follow your doctor's advice to ensure the safety and effectiveness of the treatment for your child.

 Geriatric Use